Cratis Major Releases

 Embracing the Future

 If you’re using Chronicle and Arc, I encourage you to upgrade and experience these improvements firsthand.
-As always, check the release notes for detailed migration guidance.
+As always, check the release notes for more details.

 Ready to build better event-sourced systems?
 Start exploring Chronicle v15.0.0 today!